luca3m/luca3m.github.io/_posts/2013-12-02-redis-scheduler.markdown

 Finally you need a process-worker, written in any language you want that every N seconds polls redis using get_expired() primitive, getting jobs and running the work.

-Conclusion:

-Polling, scheduling precision of >= 0 and < polling interval.
-Bad words?
+### Conclusion

-Probably, but I think may be good tradeoff if the result is a scheduler with no master/slaves synchonizations, simplicity and robust failover.
+Weakpoints of this scheduler are: polling approach and schedule time precision, which is in the range *0 ≤ precision ≤ polling_interval*.
+But as a tradeoff, the result is a scheduler with no master/slaves synchonizations, simple and with good failover.